bldl/emplace-spidermonkey/README.md

    </details>

-### Line 3 - engine space and user space
+### Step 3 - engine space and user space

   **`callfunction` vs `callcontentfunction`?**

-   Why do we need to use `callFunction` and `callContentFunction`?
-   In self-hosted JavaScript code, directly calling methods like map.get() is not allowed because content (external scripts) could modify built-in objects like Map.
-This could lead to unexpected behavior if a method, like get, has been changed by content.
-This scenario is called monkeyPatching.
+    In self-hosted JavaScript code, directly calling methods like `map.get()` is not allowed because user-defined (content) scripts could modify built-in objects like Map.
+This practice is referred to as **monkey patching**, where external scripts can modify or replace native methods.
+For example, if a script overwrites `Map.prototype.get()`, calling `map.get()` could result in unexpected or even malicious behavior.

-   `callFunction` is an optimized version of `callContentfunction`, however it has a tradeoff. `callContentFunction` is safer when there is a potential risk of the object or method being altered it's `callFunction` is not guaranteed to work.
-   **general rule**
-   Use `callContentFunction` when interfering with the `this` object.
-In the case of this tutorial, `M`.
+    To avoid this, SpiderMonkey provides two function-calling mechanisms in self-hosted code:

+    **callFunction:** This allows calling non-altered (or safe) built-in functions directly.
+It's optimized for performance because it assumes that the method hasn't been altered (i.e., it’s the native, built-in function).
+    **callContentFunction:** This is the safer approach and should be used when there's a potential risk that the method or object you're interacting with could have been altered by content scripts.
+It bypasses any modified versions of the method and calls the native, built-in function safely.

+    **When to Use Which?**
+    __callFunction__ is faster but assumes that the function hasn’t been monkey-patched by external scripts.
+If the method you're calling is guaranteed to be unaltered, you can use callFunction for better performance.

+    __callContentFunction__ should be used if there’s any chance that the object or method has been altered by external scripts.
+It's more reliable because it guarantees that the original, built-in function will be called, regardless of any changes made by user scripts.

+    **General Rule:**
+    Use __callContentFunction__ when dealing with the this object or when there's any risk that built-in objects or methods might have been altered by content (e.g., when interacting with objects like Map or Array).
+    In the context of your tutorial, if you're interacting with the map (M), you should use callContentFunction to ensure you're working with the original, unmodified method.

+    **TODO: this rule is poorly explained/incorrect asessment**

    Read more [here](https://udn.realityripple.com/docs/Mozilla/Projects/SpiderMonkey/Internals/self-hosting)

-   self hosted code is different
+   The purpose of selfhosted code is a combination of simplicity and efficiency (applies for some cases).
+But it comes with strict limitations, as supposed to normal javascript.

+   **What methods can be used in selfhosted javascript**
-     - We can use other methods written in selfhosted code
+     - We can use other methods written in selfhosted code (remember, "everything" is an object)
-     - We can use methods methods specified in selfHosting.cpp, which are made available to selfhosted code.
+     - We can use methods specified in selfHosting.cpp, which are made available to selfhosted code.

    ```cpp
    // Standard builtins used by self-hosting.